K3 League (2007–2019): History

 The K3 League had an exhibition season held in two stages with ten teams in 2007.
 The winners of both stages and the best two clubs in the overall standings qualified for the championship playoffs and the 2008 Korean FA Cup.
 Seoul United became inaugural champions after winning the championship playoffs.

-After the league was officially launched in 2008, the number of participating clubs was increased to 18 until the 2010 season, while new clubs registered in the league or some of the existing clubs were dissolved due to financial problems.
-Seoul Pabal, which engaged in match-fixing scandal during the 2008 season, was also dissolved at that time.
+After the league was officially launched in 2008, the number of participating clubs increased to 18 until the 2010 season, while new clubs registered in the league and some of the existing clubs were dissolved due to financial problems.
+Seoul Pabal, which engaged in a match-fixing scandal during the 2008 season, was also dissolved at that time.

-It was renamed the Challengers League in 2011 and the K3 Challengers League in 2014, but used original name again since 2015 after being criticised for being confused with a youth league of K League clubs (which had the same name) and the K League Challenge.
+It was renamed the Challengers League in 2011 and the K3 Challengers League in 2014, but reverted to its original name again in 2015 after being criticised for being confused with a youth league of K League clubs (which had the same name) and the K League Challenge.

 In 2017, it introduced a system of promotion and relegation, and was divided into the first division K3 League Advanced and the second division the K3 League Basic.

 After the 2019 season, amateur level K3 League was revamped as a semi-professional league with the same name.
 The Korea National League and the K3 League Advanced were absorbed into the third division and were rebranded as the new K3 League.